eagercheesecake/Rise-of-the-GOO-Notes/content/Sessions/Session 34 - The Party Splits.md

 >
 > Holliday, Moiloc, Mephistopheles, and the monk miss.
 Ishtar hits the fifth Inquisitor.
 Goro hits his Inquisitor.
 The third Inquisitor is finally able to hit the monk.
 The others miss.
 Nissa decapitates the second Inquisitor, then moves to heavily attack the fifth.
 > Holliday again hurts the fourth Inquisitor.
 The monk misses.
 Moiloc attacks the fifth twice.
 Ishtar decapitates the fifth Inquisitor.
 Goro hits the third Inquisitor.
 Both Inquisitors again miss.
 Mephistopheles goes to hide in the corner.
 Nissa and Ishtar go to help Holliday out.
+>
 > Holliday and the monk miss, and Moiloc misses with Eldritch Blast.
 Goro slams his hammer into the third Inquisitor, who crumbles to the ground.
 The fourth Inquisitor puts up his hands, surrendering.
 Nissa decapitates him.

-Ishtar declares that he has been leaving literal breadcrumbs which they can follow back to the entrance, and the group proceed making the hours-long trek back to the monastery.
+Ishtar declares that she has been leaving literal breadcrumbs which they can follow back to the entrance, and the group proceed making the hours-long trek back to the monastery.
 They take a long rest, planning to arrive at early afternoon.
 ### Capella Sinistra
 Martin and Gwyneth proceed down the hallway.
 Gwyneth asks Martin how he’s been, playing it very coy.
 They have a sibling fight for a bit.
 They get to a fork in the hallway, and Gwyneth claps, revealing a third path.
 This leads to a secret room, Gwyneth’s laboratory.